mcgurk/LoRa/README.md

 3.3V (red ![#red](https://placehold.it/10/ff0000/000000?text=+)) | | 3V3 | 3V3

 #### Reset
-Normally High-Z, >100us = reset.
+High-Z = normal, low (>100us) = reset.
 Notice that Wemos/NodeMCU has pullup resistor for D3 and D4 and pulldown resistor for D8, so those cannot be in High-Z-state.
 Nevertheless it looks like D3 and D4 works for reset.

 ### Wemos/NodeMCU pinout